×

 • Hatred can create blindness.

 Fear can stir up emotions that cloud judgement and prevent us from thinking clearly.
-Courage means not allowing fear to rule over reason.
+Courage is the first defence against the ‘dark side’.
+We must not allow fear to rule over reason.
+In stressful situations, it is important not to let your imagination run away with you.

 Why is social media so often anti-social?
 Why are the posts so full of mockery, abuse and petty nastiness?
-I think the answer is quite simple: Being nasty and mean can be a pleasure.
+The answer is quite simple: Being nasty and mean can be a pleasure.

 You laugh and make fun of others because it's amusing.
 You take pleasure in others' misfortune.
 Even the feeling of being wronged can become a wicked pleasure.
 It can provide an excuse to lash out in lustful anger.